6 MinsAugust 7 , 2019

 someone is present.
 Additionally, this can give insights into usage patterns and help campus administrators make better investment and renovation decisions.
 Besides, the savings on electricity bills are substantial.

-it possible to install smart IP video cameras anywhere a power source is present - for instance, alongside campus lighting.
-Additionally, ID cards given for authentication purposes (can also be used for payments) work as digital access cards and
+makes it possible to install smart IP video cameras anywhere a power source is present - for instance, alongside campus lighting.
+Additionally, ID cards given for authentication purposes (can also be used for payments) work as digital access

 Disclaimer: This article has been authored by Siddharth Parwatay, a Mumbai based independent tech-journalist, editor, and content-creator.
 Axis Bank doesn't influence any views of the author in any way.
 Axis Bank and/or the author shall not be responsible for any direct / indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information.
 Please consult your financial advisor before making any financial decision.